Quantum Algorithm for Low-Energy Effective Hamiltonians and Subspace Eigenvalue Problem: Theoretical Framework

 This section provides the theoretical foundation for our projection-based approach to the eigenvalue problem.
-Section~\ref{sec:effective_hamiltonian} fixes notation, reviews the $P/Q$ projection framework, and presents the effective-Hamiltonian (spectral Schur complement) formalism together with its matrix-level equivalence to the full problem.
-Section~\ref{sec:block-encoding} then explains how to implement the required matrix operations on a quantum computer using block-encodings, including explicit circuit constructions for the effective Hamiltonian and the associated wave operator.
+We first fix the notation, and then review the $P/Q$ projection framework, in which we present the effective-Hamiltonian (spectral Schur complement) formalism together with its matrix-level equivalence to the full problem.